Olympic athlete Lanny Barnes recommends Byrna to self-defense students

 Barnes developed training with the U.S. Olympic Committee and when she retired, she continued to teach firearms-related self-defense courses.

-“As I started teaching those, there were a lot who women that had the best intentions but maybe a firearm wasn’t their best option,” she explained.
+“As I started teaching those, there were a lot of women that had the best intentions but maybe a firearm wasn’t their best option,” she explained.
 “Not because they didn’t know how to shoot but maybe because of where they lived, or they had too much hesitation when using one, or they didn’t feel comfortable enough.”

 Barnes said she started researching alternatives and found the Byrna.